 Growing up Gina Ginsburg’s fondest memories were in the kitchen baking cookies with her grandmother.
 Her favorite part?
 Eating the raw batter from the bowl at the end.
 Thanks to her new business venture, The Dough Dough, Ginsburg gets to recreate those memories with the first edible cookie dough and dough confection establishment in the DFW area.
 Safe to eat raw, the cookie dough -inspired desserts make this a must try place for anyone with a sweet tooth.

-The diverse menu at The Dough Dough is sure to please adults and kids alike, thanks to insight from the pickiest of taste testers: Ginsburg’s two sons, William and Jonathan.
-Childhood favorites such as chocolate chip and sugar cookie, also available gluten free, will be two of the stars in a lineup of twelve everyday flavors, with an additional 12 rotated in seasonally.
-Additional funky and flavorful options include The Unicorn, a rainbow sugar cookie base with sprinkles, semi-sweet chocolate chips and white chocolate chips, and sprinkles.
+The diverse menu at The Dough Dough is sure to please adults and kids alike, thanks to insight from the pickiest of taste testers: Ginsburg’s two sons, William and Jonny.
+Childhood favorites such as chocolate chip and sugar cookie, also available gluten free, are stars in a lineup of twelve everyday flavors, with an additional 12 rotated in seasonally.
+Additional flavorful options include The Unicorn, a cake batter with sprinkles, semi-sweet chocolate chips and white chocolate chips, and sprinkles.

-Ginsburg, an SMU graduate, is a serial entrepreneur with plans to take The Dough Dough national.
+Ginsburg, an SMU graduate, is a serial entrepreneur with plans to take The Dough Dough national through franchising.
 Always having a knack for business, she sold her first enterprise at the young age of 24.
 Most recently, Ginsburg founded and owned The Hair Bar at Preston Royal Shopping Center and Southlake Town Square.
 She also possesses a philanthropic spirit that has been invaluable in her Board service to several organizations like the Dallas Symphony Orchestra and the AT&T Center for the Performing Arts.
 This background of business and philanthropy are the perfect mixture for success with The Dough Dough.